As the virus crisis drags on, hard-hit French youth struggle

 PARIS (AP) — On a recent evening, Leïla Ideddaim waited to receive a bag of food, along with hundreds of other French young people who are unable to make ends meet.
 She saw the chitchat that accompanied the handout as a welcome byproduct, given her intense isolation during the pandemic.

 The 21-year-old student in hotel and restaurant management has seen her plans turned upside down by the virus crisis.
 With restaurants and tourist sites shuttered and France under a 6 p.m. curfew, her career prospects are uncertain.
-Odd jobs that were supposed to keep her going during her studies hard to come by.
+Odd jobs that were supposed to keep her going during her studies are hard to come by.

 “I’m in a fog,” said Ideddaim, who moved to Paris last year and is now struggling to meet both her basic needs and her emotional ones.